 In recognition of his contributions to corporate governance and corporate social responsibility, he was the first Chinese awarded the Faculty Pioneer Award (described as Oscar of the business school world by the Financial Times) by the Aspen Institute, USA in 2008.
 Further, he was elected as one of the 100 Most Influential People in Business Ethics 2008 by Ethisphere, one of the world's most recognized bodies in business ethics and anti-corruption.
 In 2013, in recognition of his distinguished contribution to the CSR of Chinese family businesses, he was granted the Chinese Family Business Research Pioneer Award by the China Private Enterprise Economic Research Association, China.

-In recent years, as Vice Rector (Academic Affairs) and a committed advocate for liberal arts education, he has devoted himself to the development and innovation of general education at the University of Macau.
+In recent years, as Vice Rector (Academic Affairs) and a committed advocate for liberal arts education, he has devoted himself to the development of the unique ‘4-in-1’ undergraduate education model comprising of disciplinary education, general education, residential college education, and research/internship education at the University of Macau.
 He also writes and talks widely sharing his commitments to nurturing satisfying, soulful and socially responsible graduates.